IRC Skills Forecast

 Project 1: Update of qualifications and skills standards based on implementation feedback from the introduction and roll-out of the 2017-2019 training package changes.

-Project 2: Project to be developed based on the findings of the Indigenous consultation work in Project 3 in 2019-20.
+Project 2: Project to be developed based on the findings of the Indigenous consultation work in 2020-21 project.

 Projects to be identified based on feedback from previously completed projects.